UPPMAX/LLM-workshop/docs/prerequisites.md

 refresher for the most important ones, but this will often not be sufficient to follow along if you are completely new to the topic.

-Additionally, there will be some steps to go through to get access and set up your environment on the cluster we will be using for this workshop.
+Complete the following steps to get access to the cluster and project so that you can do the excercises during the workshop.

 1. Complete [getting access](https://www.c3se.chalmers.se/documentation/first_time_users/)
     - This can take some time so start ASAP